CavenLim/GetMyTwitchEmote/README.md

-#Get My Twitch Emote
+# Get My Twitch Emote
----
 🎮 Download Twitch channel subscriber emotes directly to your PC!

 This is a simple Windows application that allows you to download all subscriber only Twitch emotes for any channel.
 Just enter the channel name and get the emotes saved in your Downloads folder.
-No additional programs required.
+No additional programs required..

 ---
-Features
+Features:

 ✅ Download all subscriber-only Twitch emotes from any channel.